thasso/pyjip/docs/source/tools_and_pipelines.rst

 send and executed on your compute cluster.
-In this example, we use the pipeline :ref:`node operators <pipeline_operators>` to delegate the output from our *producer* to the output file and then further to a *group* of two jobs that to the word and line counts.
+In this example, we use the pipeline :ref:`node operators <pipeline_operators>` to delegate the output from our *producer* to the output file and then further to a *group* of two jobs of the word and the line counts.
 A variation of the example above would be to explicitly specify the producers output::

     bash('echo "Hello World"'), output='producer_out.txt') | (bash('wc -l') + bash('wc -w'))

-Both variations are similar in nature and do the job.
+Both variations are similar in nature and so the jobs.
 But, both of them do not necessarily improve readability or maintainability of the script.
 They do the job, but you might not consider the script *nice*.